nhtduyen164/cs3773-online-grocery-internal-portal/docs/user-stories.md

     **Test Case:**

-    * Create a product named “Bread” with quantity 2.
+    * Create a product named “Sourdough Bread” with quantity 2.
     * Create a placed order for 5 bread.
     * Try to execute the order.
     * I should get an error saying there is not enough inventory.
     * I should see the order remain in “Placed” status.
-    * I should see the quantity of “Bread” remain 2.
+    * I should see the quantity of “Sourdough Bread” remain 2.